Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 Download Land Registry PPD from UK goverment website (https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads) and  the save **pp-complete.csv** in your D Device.
 Runing the **Read_LR_PPD.sql** to read in all the Land Registry PPD in **datajournal** database

 ### 1.4 Read in Domestic EPCs in datajournal database
-Domestic EPCs is open and available on-line from the Ministry for Housing, Communities and Local Government - MHCLG (https://epc.opendatacommunities.org/).The current EPC dataset is the third released version and contains certificates issued between 1/10/2008 and 31/5/2019.The third version records 18,575,357 energy performance data records with 84 fields.
+Domestic EPCs is open and available on-line from the Ministry for Housing, Communities and Local Government - MHCLG (https://epc.opendatacommunities.org/).
+The current EPC dataset is the third released version and contains certificates issued between 1/10/2008 and 31/5/2019.The third version records 18,575,357 energy performance data records with 84 fields.

 ### 1.5 Clean up Land Registry PPD in datajournal database before linkage
  Runing the **Data_cleaning.sql** to clean up the transaction which are not sold in full market value or property type is 'Other'.
-Before matching, transactions in Land Registry PPD with postcodes in the Domestic EPCs dataset are selected for linkage; Domestic EPCs dataset with postcodes in Land Registry PPD are also selected.
+Before matching, transactions in Land Registry PPD with postcodes in the Domestic EPCs dataset are selected for the following linkage; Domestic EPCs dataset with postcodes in Land Registry PPD are also selected for the following Linkage.

 ### 1.6 Read in the National Statistics Postcode Lookup(NSPL) in datajournal database